Nubisa/JXPanel/app/help/markdowns/hostingp.markdown

 ### {{label.RemoveWithoutUserFiles}}

-Clicking this also deletes all database entries created under the hosting plan(users and sub-users, domains and hosting plans) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive.
+Clicking {{btn.RemoveWithoutUserFiles}} button also deletes all database entries created under the hosting plan(users and sub-users, domains and hosting plans) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive.

 {{if.admin:true}}